 Uniting was one of the early learning service providers to make a submission to the inquiry.

-Through our commitment to give voice to the lived experience of consumers, our submission included input from parents and carers from a range of CALD backgrounds.
+Through our commitment to give a voice to the lived experience of consumers, our submission included input from parents and carers from a range of CALD backgrounds.

 We also sought the feedback and advice of our educators working in areas with significant diversity within their communities.